KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_specular/README.md

 F = F0 + (F90 - F0) * (1 - VdotH)^5
 ```

+Note that in `dielectricSpecularF0` we clamp the product of specular color and f0 reflectance from IOR (`0.04`), before multiplying by specular.

 In the diffuse component we have to account for the fact that `F` is now an RGB value.